 “The tendonitis actually did stop me in my tracks,” he says.
 “It was the one and only day I took off on my 75-day journey.
 Was able to elevate the leg all day, ice it, and then the next day get on my way.
 But then what I found was, is I kind of had to do the opposite of what I had done when I had the shin splints, and instead wrap it with an ACE bandage, lower mobility.
 And through that lower mobility, I was able to continue.”

-And similar to his multi-month jaunt across America, Ballenger’s success will directly relate to how his body adapts.
+And similar to his multi-month jaunt across America, Balenger’s success will directly relate to how his body adapts.

 “It's about adaptation,” he says.
 “How do we get there?
 It's through applying a stressor over time.
 And if you do that, with enough time, eventually you will overcome whatever's ailing you.
 And that was what my body did.
 It just overcame it, and we were able to keep going.”

-With his determination and clean, plant-based fueling, Ballenger will surely continue to go far.
+With his determination and clean, plant-based fueling, Balenger will surely continue to go far.

 Hometown: Currently in Denver.